shapeshed/shapeshed.com/content/posts/learning_iphone_development_interface_builder.md

-{
-  "slug": "learning-iphone-development-interface-builder",
-  "title": "Learning iPhone Development - Interface Builder", "date": "2010-04-27T00:00:00+01:00",
++++
+date = "2010-04-27T00:00:00+01:00"
-  "description": "I'm following along with the Stanford University iPhone development Winter 2009 course.
-In this article I walk-through assignment 1A and create a simple view using Interface Builder.", "tags": [
+description = "I'm following along with the Stanford University iPhone development Winter 2009 course.
+In this article I walk-through assignment 1A and create a simple view using Interface Builder." slug = "learning-iphone-development-interface-builder" tags = ["iPhone", "Objective-C"] title = "Learning iPhone Development - Interface Builder"

-    "iPhone",
-    "Objective-C"
-  ]
-}
++++

 ## Assigment 1A